GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: General properties of the sample

 \section{General properties of the sample}

-We start the characterization of the sample of star-forming systems by exploring the distribution of the ionized gas.
-We trace this gas through the \OIIIb emission line, which is observed for all systems in our sample with the exception of HFLS3$\_$g1 (the additional galaxy at $z\sim3.5$ discovered in the foreground of the HFLS3 system at $z=6.3$ by \citealt{jonesGANIFSJWSTNIRSpec2024}), for which we use \Ha.
-The maps of integrated line fluxes (obtained as described in Sec.~\ref{subsec:spectral_modeling} and when $S/N>3$), without applying a correction for dust attenuation, are shown in Figure~\ref{fig:integrated_oiii_maps}, with blue contours highlighting the continuum emission at 2500-3000\AA{} rest-frame.
-These maps of the ionized gas distribution illustrate the complexity of the systems, in many cases composed by several galaxies/regions.
+We started the characterisation of the sample of star-forming systems by exploring the distribution of the ionised gas.
+We traced this gas through the \OIIIb emission line, which is observed for all systems in our sample with the exception of HFLS3$\_$g1 (the additional galaxy at $z\sim3.5$ discovered in the foreground of the HFLS3 system at $z=6.3$ by \citealt{jonesGANIFSJWSTNIRSpec2024}), for which we use \Ha.
+The maps of integrated line fluxes (obtained as described in Sect.~\ref{subsec:spectral_modelling} and when $S/N>3$), without applying a correction for dust attenuation, are shown in Fig.~\ref{fig:integrated_oiii_maps}, with blue contours highlighting the continuum emission at 2500-3000\AA{} rest-frame.
+These maps of the ionised gas distribution illustrate the complexity of the systems, in many cases composed by several galaxies/regions.

-Within these 15 complex systems, we identify numerous regions characterized by strong \OIIIb or continuum emission.
-Based on this emission, we define a total of 40 regions that are associated to individual, detached galaxies, and to the peaks of \OIIIb emission.
+Within these 15 complex systems, we identified numerous regions characterised by strong \OIIIb and/or continuum emission.
+Based on this emission, we define a total of 40 regions that are associated with individual, detached galaxies, and to the peaks of \OIIIb emission.
 These regions are highlighted in orange in Fig.~\ref{fig:integrated_oiii_maps} and listed in Table \ref{table:summary_observations}.
 We also define larger apertures encompassing the more extended emission, which are displayed in pink.
-For the subsequent analysis, we extract the integrated R100 and R2700 spectra within these apertures applying aperture corrections as described in Appendix~\ref{app:aperture_corrections}.
+Although we did not detect continuum emission in the regions defined in COS\_3018 (hereafter COS30) and B14, we note that such emission has been confirmed in NIRCam images presented in \citet{scholtzGANIFSISMProperties2025} and \citet{jonesGANIFSInterstellarMedium2026}.
+For the subsequent analysis, we extracted the integrated R100 and R2700 spectra within these apertures, applying aperture corrections as described in Appendix~\ref{app:aperture_corrections}.